stereolabs/zed-opencv-calibration/README.md

 - The checkerboard is moved closer and farther from the camera to ensure depth variation.
 At least one image covering almost the full left frame is required.
 - The checkerboard is tilted and rotated to provide different angles.

-The "X" coverage, "Y" coverage, "Size", and "Skew" percentages indicates the quality of the collected data for each criterion.
+The "X" coverage, "Y" coverage, "Size", and "Skew" percentages indicate the quality of the collected data for each criterion.

-If you cannot reach 100% for one of the metrics, be sure that it's higher as possible.
+If you cannot reach 100% for one of the metrics, be sure that it's as high as possible.

-- To rise the "X" and "Y" metrics move the checkerboard to the edges and corners of the left image while keeping it fully visible in the right rame.
+- To raise the "X" and "Y" metrics move the checkerboard to the edges and corners of the left image while keeping it fully visible in the right frame.
-- To rise the "Size" metric, move the checkerboard closer and farther from the camera.
+- To raise the "Size" metric, move the checkerboard closer and farther from the camera.
 You must acquire at least one image where the checkerboard is covering almost the full left image and one where it's smaller and corners are barely detected.
-- To rise the "Skew" metric, tilt and rotate the checkerboard in different angles.
+- To raise the "Skew" metric, tilt and rotate the checkerboard in different angles.
 It's easier to obtain different skew values if the checkerboard is closer to the camera and rotated around the vertical and horizontal axes simultaneously.

 The "Calibrate" process will automatically start when either of these conditions is met: